wcm-io-caravan/caravan-rhyme/README.md

 - a list of `via` links to every HAL resource that was fetched from an upstream service.
 The `title` and `name` attributes from the original `self` links of those resources will be included as well, giving you a very nice overview which external resources were retrieved to generate your resource.
 This is super helpful to dive directly into the relevant source data of your upstream services.
 - a sorted list of the measured response times for each of those upstream resources.
 This allows you to identify which upstream service may be slowing down your system
 - a sorted list of the `max-age`headers for each of those upstream resources.
 This allows you to identify the reason why your own response's `max-age` may be lower as expected
-- some extensive statistics about the time spent in method calls to your resource implementation classes, or the dynamic client proxies provided by the framework.
+- some extensive statistics about the time spent in method calls to your resource implementation classes, or the dynamic client proxies provided by the framework:

 ```json
 {